ucsd-ets/datahub-base-notebook/README.md

 # datahub-base-notebook

 Base environment used for all standard containers used at UCSD's Data Science and Machine Learning Platform.
+Extra jupyter plugins required by the platform installed here.
+See scripts/ for a list of all installed plugins.

 ## Base Conda Environment